Loving My Actual Christmas

 EXTENDED FAMILY – need to extend people grace while taking care of what needs to happen for our own sanity.

 Instead, hold tight to Anchors of Truth.
-For example: believing the best in others, and sometimes the best ways to set yourself up for success are to practical realistic expectations and honesty with family members.
+For example: believing the best in others, and sometimes the best ways to set yourself up for success are

 Alex talks about how her experiment helped to change her perspective on Christmas in just 5 minutes a day.
 Following an Advent structure and redefining our Christmas time as a period of waiting – a period of hopeful expectation.